Voitheia/ACD2023WinIR/README.md

 Simulates an insider threat adversary gaining complete control of a Windows server and installing persistence.

 ## Executable Components
-The code is divided into six executable components:
+The code is divided into six executable components.
+Uses a nesting doll embedding approach so that the student only needs to run one executable ‼️ **(TODO)**.
+The executable components are listed here in order of execution during the scenario:

 ### 1. Prep
 Performs actions to ensure the student's vm has necessary users and file for the lab.
 Required to be run as an administrator